-Within the scope of the research project 'Cost-effectiveness of the Demands and Capacities Model (DCM) based treatment compared to the Lidcombe programme', more generally known as the RESTART-study (De Sonneville-Koedoot, Stolk, Rietveld, Franken, 2015), a treatment protocol was developed in 2007 based on the DCM treatment model.
-The aim was for all the speech therapists (-fluency experts)1 participating in the project to follow a similar treatment approach that was based on the DCM.
+Within the scope of the research project 'Cost-effectiveness of the Demands and Capacities Model (DCM) based treatment compared to the Lidcombe programme', more generally known as the RESTART-study (De Sonneville-Koedoot, et al., 2015), a treatment protocol was developed in 2007 based on the DCM treatment model.
+The aim was for all the speech therapists (-stuttering experts)1 participating in the project to follow a similar treatment approach that was based on the DCM.
 Almost 15 years later, this protocol was ripe for revision.
-Some parts were unduly linked specifically to this research project or solely applied to the Dutch situation.
+Some parts were unduly linked specifically to this research project or solely applicable in the Dutch situation.
 The contents of other sections needed to be updated, such as the appendix for parents containing information about stuttering.
-The experience of conducting workshops on this treatment method made it clear that certain parts of the protocol needed to be differently formulated or structured.
-Needless to say, the description of this method is not a substitute for workshops.
-In a RESTART-DCM workshop (basic workshop and advanced workshops), participants receive hands-on training in the skills required to work together with parents on the defined treatment goals.
-Speech therapists who have attended a workshop have access to extra materials on the RESTART-DCM website.
+The experience gained with conducting workshops on this treatment method had made it clear that certain parts of the protocol needed to be differently formulated or structured.
+A revised version of the RESTART-DCM treatment model, version 2.0, was therefore published in 2021.